jorgecasas/php-ml/docs/machine-learning/feature-selection/selectkbest.md

 ## Constructor Parameters

 * $k (int) - number of top features to select, rest will be removed (default: 10)
-* $scoringFunction (ScoringFunction) - function that take samples and targets and return array with scores (default: ANOVAFValue)
+* $scoringFunction (ScoringFunction) - function that takes samples and targets and returns an array with scores (default: ANOVAFValue)

 ```php
 use Phpml\FeatureSelection\SelectKBest;